vapvarun/reign-docs/16-reign-addons/09-reign-wc-vendor/00-quick-start-guide.md

-# Reign WC Vendors Addon - Quick Start Guide
+# 🚀 Launch Your Profitable Marketplace in 25 Minutes - Quick Start Guide

 ## What This Addon Provides